Jetsurf/jet-bot/README.md

  - `/order ID/ITEM NAME` : !splatnetgear provides an ID.
 Use either the ID or the name of an item on the store to order it
  - `/battle last` : Gets stats from the last battle you played
  - `/battle num NUM` : Gets stats from NUM last battle (1 is last, upto 50)
- - `/weapon stats WEAPON` : Pulls stats for a specific weapon
+ - `/weapons stats WEAPON` : Pulls stats for a specific weapon
- - `/map stats` MAP : Pulls stats for a specific map
+ - `/maps stats MAP` : Pulls stats for a specific map

  ### Bot Info Commands

  - `/github` : Displays my github link